The Bankrate promise

 All-cash offers tend to close faster than deals where a mortgage is involved.
 However, it’s not as simple as forking over the money and shaking hands.
 There’s still work involved, and the seller will need to check some items off the list.
 In Chicago, for example, the seller will need to receive zoning survey certification, water certification, association documents if buying a condo, title documents and other formalized information about the property.

-Cash buyers will still have to deal with some paperwork, too, but the number of documents required is significantly fewer than what is required for a traditional, financed closing.
+Cash buyers will still have to deal with some paperwork, too, but the amount of documents required is significantly less than what is required for a traditional, financed closing.
 Enlisting the help of a real estate agent is a good idea, even if you intend to make an all-cash offer.
 Not only can an agent help you find the right property and negotiate a fair price, they can also deal with the necessary paperwork.

 How to make an all-cash offer

 - Budget for both the property and extra expenses.
-In addition to having the money for the property, you’ll need to make sure that you can cover other costs such as property taxes, homeowners insurance and moving expenses.
+In addition to having enough money for the purchase itself, you’ll need to make sure that you can cover other costs such as property taxes, homeowners insurance and moving expenses.

 - Prepare to prove your personal finances.
 A seller isn’t going to simply take your word that you have the money.
 Get proper documentation from your bank that shows you have the funds ready for the transaction.

 - Be ready to be more earnest.
 All-cash offers are about the cash.
-With no lender involved, the seller might ask to see a bigger amount of earnest or deposit money when you sign the contract.
+With no lender involved, the seller might ask to see a larger amount of earnest money when you sign the contract.

 - Get a professional to look at what you’re buying.
-You’re paying a lot of cash, so once your offer is accepted, pay for a home inspection to verify there are no hidden flaws with the property.
-Better yet, have a contractor walk through it with you to help you identify potential projects and how much they could cost you.
+You’re paying a lot of cash, so once your offer is accepted, pay a tiny bit more for a home inspection to verify there are no hidden flaws with the property.
+And if possible, have a contractor walk through it with you to help you identify potential projects and how much they could cost you.

 The ability to pay all-cash for a property can eliminate a lot of the stress of homebuying, but make sure it doesn’t derail the rest of your financial goals and obligations.
-Think carefully about the other big objectives on your radar — saving for retirement or paying for college for your children, for example — to determine if paying all-cash will impede those other goals.
-Compare the differences between paying all cash vs. applying for a mortgage to figure out the best move for your finances.
+Think carefully about the other big objectives on your radar — saving for retirement or paying for college for your children, for example — to determine if paying cash will impede those other goals.
+Compare the differences between paying cash vs. getting a mortgage to figure out the best move for your finances.